14 Best Ways to Protect Strawberry Plants from Birds

 Once inflated, install terror eyes balloon overlooking your berry bushes.
 Birds who happen to stop in your garden will get a fright thinking this terror eyes balloon is a predator about to swoop down and gobble them up.

-Apparently NASA uses terror eyes balloon to keep birds from the space shuttle launch areas. (older video below).
+Apparently NASA uses terror eyes balloon to keep pesky birds from the space shuttle launch areas.
 If they work at NASA, these decoys should work in our gardens too, right?

 5. Foil Tape

 Moving on to a “shiny is scary” idea.
-Attaching strips of foil tape or Mylar flash tape to your strawberry plants may frighten animals away.
+Attaching strips of foil tape or Mylar flash tape to your strawberry crop may frighten small animals away.

-Simply tie strips of Mylar or foil tape to the bushes, let them shine in the sun and flutter in the breeze.
-Animals don’t like the shine and are nervous around the tape’s movement and clattering sounds.
+Simply tie strips of Mylar or foil tape to the bushes, let them shine in the sun and flutter in the breeze, scaring pests.

 De-Bird Scare Tape, Reflective Bird Deterrents (125ft Roll)